About the Report Card

 The White River Report Card is an assessment and communication tool to measure community progress, align partners and activities, and inspire change that improves our river and its watershed and protects our economy and way of life.

-Report cards are assessment and communication products that compare ecological, social, and/or economic information against predefined goals or objectives.
-Similar to school report cards, river basin report cards provide performance-driven numeric grades or letters that reflect the status of a river basin on a regular basis.
-They effectively integrate and synthesize large, and often complex, information into simple scores that can be communicated to decision makers and the general public and provide to help us make good decisions.
+Watershed report cards are assessment and communication tools that have been used around the world to compare ecological, social, and/or economic information against predefined goals or objectives.
+Similar to school report cards, watershed report cards provide performance-driven numeric and letter grades to effectively integrate and synthesize large, often complex, information into simple scores that can be communicated to decision makers and the general public to help guide community activity and public policies.

-With a lot of input from engaged stakeholders of all types!
+This first White River Report Card was created by following an extensive co-development process which involved over 200 stakeholders from the community, business, industry, government, agricultural, conservation, and utility sectors.
 In addition to being a natural ecosystem, humans use and depend on the river for lots of different things–drinking water, irrigation, recreation, drainage, industry, wastewater, and many more.
 The key to a report card’s success is including indicators that reflect as many different values and uses of the river.
 To do this we’re following a process perfected by our partners at the University of Maryland’s Center for Environmental Science.

 About the Watershed